51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 49. Mezcal Sour

-This smoky Thanksgiving cocktail is like a Fall bonfire in a glass.
-A little egg white gets you that perfect frothy top and lots of fresh lime and lemon juice pair perfectly with mezcal and a hint of amaro.
+This smoky Thanksgiving cocktail is like a fall bonfire in a glass.
+A little egg white gets you that perfect frothy top and lots of fresh lime and lemon juice pair perfectly with mezcal cocktails with a hint of amaro.

 50. Paradise Apple